 State Department of Education.
-Based upon previous responses by SDE, we anticipate that this section will have no expenditure impact on the agency.
+SDE indicates that this section will have no expenditure impact on the agency.

 Section 39.
 This section requires the State Board of Education to adopt a policy that each local school board must use to develop and implement a plan to provide each kindergarten through fifth grade classroom teacher with at least thirty minutes of duty-free time on each regular school day.
 The local school board must adopt a duty-free policy at a regularly scheduled meeting with three months of the State Board of Education's adoption of statewide policy.
 The local school board must submit its duty-free policy and any revisions to SDE within thirty days of adoption.
 This section takes effect August 1, 2020.